sashauly/buisness-card-react/README.md

 - Maybe add a simple form to make custom card
 - Option to change color palette
 - Option to export new custom card to html file.
+- There's a luck og hover and active effects in css styling...

 ## Project status